chinjyanson/ES-synth-starter/README.md

 Handles incoming CAN messages and takes the necessary action (e.g., playing or stopping a note).

 - **Implementation**: Thread (FreeRTOS task)
-  - This task (referred to as the decodeTask in the code) is implemented as a FreeRTOS thread that blocks on a reception queue (msgInQ).
-When a CAN message is received, the CAN_RX_ISR enqueues the message into msgInQ.
+  - This task (referred to as the decodeTask in the code) is implemented as a FreeRTOS thread that blocks on a reception queue `(msgInQ)`.
+When a CAN message is received, the `CAN_RX_ISR` enqueues the message into `msgInQ`.
 The decode task then retrieves each message and processes it: for key press messages, it calculates the new step size by combining a base frequency (from a predefined table) with an octave multiplier (using bit shifts); for key release messages, it sets the step size to zero.
 Updates to shared variables, such as the global step size and the display buffer for the last received message, are protected by a mutex.
 - **Initiation Interval**: 25.2 milliseconds for 36 iterations
   - Under worst-case conditions, if 36 messages are received, the task should ideally process them within 25.2 milliseconds in total.
 This interval ensures that even in high-traffic conditions, the system’s response remains within acceptable real-time bounds.
 - **Measured Maximum Execution Time**: 82.7 microseconds